 To ensure that a VR app is designed precisely to the needs of consumers, and this is valid for every app development project, it begins with comprehensive project documentation, which essentially covers everything relevant to the project, every aspect and knowledge available at the start of the project is addressed and penned down.
 Begin with the VR app’s technical requirements, the main concept, and key features.
 If you have the ability to include pictures, screenshots, or even rough hand sketches to demonstrate your points, do so.

 The mobile app developers’ team will be able to deliver the best approach based on the customer’s desires if they provide as much information as possible about the key concept, priorities, and features.
-Also, don’t forget to emphasise the key goal of your VR app: the challenge your future customers are experiencing and how the app intends to solve it.
+Also, don’t forget to emphasis the key goal of your VR app: the challenge your future customers are experiencing and how the app intends to solve it.

 Describe the process, including how the user begins using the app, what actions he can take, how certain features make the app more personal and useful to them, and how the app can improve their lives.